-Obama power plant rules face key test in U.S. court
+Obama power plant rules face key test in court

 If the case does reach the high court, it may not make it in time for the justices to hear it during the court term that begins next Monday and ends in June.

-(Reporting by Valerie Volcovici; Additional reporting by Lawrence Hurley; Editing by Will Dunham)
+(Reporting by Valerie Volcovici; Additional reporting by Lawrence Hurley; Editing by Will Dunham and Lisa Shumaker)